gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am Jesus the Nazarene, who is calling you ever closer to me my church, my body, and even my bride.
+I am Jesus the Nazarene, who is calling you ever closer to me my church, my body, and even my bride.
-I am Jesus the Christ, who is calling you closer still in these times right before you are taken into the rewards of your inheritance that I will give you shortly in the heavens after you are taken.
+I am Jesus the Christ, who is calling you closer still in these times right before you are taken into the rewards of your inheritance that I will give you shortly in the heavens after you are taken.
-I am Christ Jesus, who truly, truly is your sufficiency in all things, therefore rest in my works and righteousness and ask of me in humility and depart from all boastful ways of self sufficiency, because you are about to be fully united with your Bridegroom who will evermore supply you an abundance and wealth of all things in your inheritance in Christ.
+I am Christ Jesus, who truly, truly is your sufficiency in all things, therefore rest in my works and righteousness and ask of me in humility and depart from all boastful ways of self sufficiency, because you are about to be fully united with your Bridegroom who will evermore supply you an abundance and wealth of all things in your inheritance in Christ.
-I am Yeshua HaMashiach, who is calling and begging you to come fully to me in my love for you my children, that your full salvation may be realized fully in these times of full redemption for the faithful in Christ, whether they are at rest in the heart of the earth as they peacefully sleep in righteousness, or whether they are alive and remain on the face of the earth at my appearing, whose time has come.
+I am Yeshua HaMashiach, who is calling and begging you to come fully to me in my love for you my children, that your full salvation may be realized fully in these times of full redemption for the faithful in Christ, whether they are at rest in the heart of the earth as they peacefully sleep in righteousness, or whether they are alive and remain on the face of the earth at my appearing, whose time has come.

 Therefore, understand the importance and urgency of the times because there is no time remaining for disobedience and truly it has come almost fully now, that at my appearing he who is faithful in Christ will be taken to safety in the heavens where great reward will be theirs and they will have been rescued from the coming wrath, and judgment that is about to crash onto the earth in great calamity.
 And so in like manner at my appearing he who is unfaithful and not in Christ will be left to the refiners fire, where they will be saved should they call on the name of Jesus their Lord until their end and there is no other choice remaining for those of the nations who have rejected their full salvation at the time of my appearing.
 And so it is, my loves that I do come to tell you once again, to turn not to the left, neither to the right but keep your feet firmly fixed on that straight and narrow path where I do cause the meek and humble in heart to have full victory as they overcome the fallen ones by my mighty power, and righteousness that I have freely given to the obedient.
 Therefore, keep your eyes fixed in single minded focus on your Everlasting Lord of Righteousness that you may come to your full reward and that you may rest fully in the peace and comfort that I do bring as I shower you in my peace and comfort in my love for you.
 That even in the face of adversity and trials you may stand eternally strong in your brokenness and affliction as you rest in my strength that cannot be overcome.

-I am Yeshua HaMashiach who, along with Yahweh, The Great I AM, have sent the Words of The Everlasting Gospel by my mighty messenger and servant who has faithfully recorded and read these Words for the obedience and salvation of all these Words are sent.
+I am Yeshua HaMashiach who, along with Yahweh, The Great I AM, have sent the Words of The Everlasting Gospel by my mighty messenger and servant who has faithfully recorded and read these Words for the obedience and salvation of all these Words are sent.
 And by my mighty messenger and servant have the Words of The Everlasting Gospel been sent.
 Truly, truly, the Words of The Everlasting Gospel will be preserved through the coming calamities and judgments that are about to explode across the earth.
 Understand that further testimonies will given and recorded and scribed into the books in the heavens and the Words of Adonai Yahweh will fill the earth in all righteousness and true holiness!
-I am coming so soon for the faithful in Christ, and truly their times have come!
+I am coming so soon for the faithful in Christ, and truly their times have come!
 Times where the first fruits of harvest will meet fulfillment of promise and reward in the presence of Yahweh himself (even a moment Yahweh has longed for since ancient times), and Yeshua HaMashiach and an innumerable

 426